aislabunimi/domain.adaptation.3D/SamRefinement/README.md

   - For selected critical classes, majority voting is avoided.
   - Instead, a predefined label is enforced to mitigate damage caused by segmentation errors.
   - Helps preserve important classes that may be small or error-prone.

----

-These strategies allow fine-tuning of SAM's behavior when adapting it to semantic segmentation tasks, helping reduce noise, mislabeling, and over-segmentation.